30 EUROPE

 A 19th painting showing Charles II and Mazeppa discussing plans for the Battle of Potava (Source: Wikimedia)

-St. Petersburg flourished, with Italian, French and German architects all leaving their marks.
-The common people in and about St. Petersburg were chiefly Finnish and while the women were chambermaids or cooks, the men were sledge drivers, snow and ice shovelers, and icebreakers on the Neva.
-Ice blocks supplied icehouses on the ground floor of every large home.
-Even the lowest servant spoke Russian, German, and Finnish, while the educated often spoke eight or nine languages.
-However, there were endless supply problems.
-While fish could be obtained from nearby Lakes Ladoga and Onega, sheep and cattle had to be brought from Ukraine, the Don and the Volga regions, and even from Ottoman territory.
+St. Petersburg thrived as a cultural hub, showcasing the distinctive styles of Italian, French, and German architects who contributed to its grand design.
+The city’s workforce largely comprised Finnish commoners, with women taking on roles as chambermaids or cooks, while men worked as sledge drivers, snow and ice shovelers, and icebreakers on the Neva River.
+Ice blocks, harvested from the river, were stored in icehouses on the ground floors of large homes, reflecting the city’s reliance on its frozen environment.
+Even the lowest-ranking servants were multilingual, speaking Russian, German, and Finnish, while educated individuals often mastered eight or nine languages.
+However, the city faced constant supply challenges; although fish were plentiful from nearby Lakes Ladoga and Onega, livestock such as sheep and cattle had to be transported from regions as far as Ukraine, the Don and Volga rivers, and even Ottoman territories.

 image